 Although Colorado seemingly offers a comparatively safe environment in which to operate a business, property crimes obviously do occur here.
 For example, according to the Colorado Bureau of Investigation, nearly 25,000 burglaries took place in 2013.
 These offenses exact tolls in the industrial plant sector, but we can show you 2 primary ways in which security systems for small business manufacturing plants and large plants alike save the industry money.

+If a theft or other crime is committed at your plant, having security footage increases the chances of quick apprehension and successful prosecution of the perpetrator.
+A criminal conviction will then require that the guilty party make financial restitution for any damages.
 Because your plant is private property, you must take the responsibility to monitor it.
 Fortunately, police forces are increasingly eager to partner with business owners who use surveillance cameras.
 By allowing you to pool resources with law enforcement, these cameras, as well as other security products, increase the possibility of crime avoidance and clearance.